Azure/azure-rest-api-specs/specification/edge/resource-manager/Microsoft.Edge/configurationmanager/readme.md

 ### Basic Information

-These are the global settings for the configurations.
+These are the global settings for the configurationmanager.

 ```yaml
 openapi-type: arm